 12:00 pmSilent Night This opera recounts the true story of the World War I Christmas Eve truce.
 For one magical evening on December 24, 1914, French, German and British soldiers laid down their arms and joined in a spontaneous celebration reflecting the peace, fellowship and humanity of the season.
 Based on the Academy Award-nominated film Joyeux Noel, this two-act production was commissioned by the Minnesota Opera and premiered in November 2012 to national acclaim, including a Pulitzer Prize for Music for composer Kevin Puts.
 With a libretto by Mark Campbell, "Silent Night" is sung in French, English, German, Italian and Latin with English subtitles. duration 1:56:46 STEREO TVPG-L

-2:00 pmAge of Champions Every two years, 300,000 senior citizens compete for gold at the National Senior Games.
+2:00 pmAge of Champions Every 2 years, 300,000 senior citizens compete for gold at the National Senior Games.
 This program follows 5 competitors who sprint, leap, and swim at their Olympics.
-There's a 100 year-old tennis champion, an 86 year-old pole vaulter, and rough-and-tumble basketball grandmothers, as they persevere and triumph over the physical limitations of age. duration 56:46 STEREO TVG
+There's a 100 year-old tennis champion, an 86 year-old pole vaulter, and rough-and-tumble basketball grandmothers, as they persevere and triumph over the physical limitations of age. duration 56:46 STEREO TVG (Secondary audio: none)

 3:00 pmInside Washington [#2536H] duration 26:46 STEREO TVG